Wildlander-mod/wildlander-mod.github.io/_12Cheat-Sheets/Spell-Research-Cheat-Sheet-(Spells).md

 Note: There is a spell Dispel Soulgems, in the current version of Wildlander which can be learned via spell research.
 This spell is not functional, and will be removed in 1.2.

-Please keep in mind this list is not infallible, to craft any given spell the theses you use to try for it must match the level of the spell in question.
+Please keep in mind this list is not infallible, We can ONLY see what skills you get from studying a spell, you might only need some of the below to craft the spell.
+To craft any given spell the theses you use to try for it must match the level of the spell in question.

 ## Alteration